Skip to content

 Complementary Therapies facilities

 Our Complementary Therapy room provides a warm, welcoming space designed to promote relaxation and comfort.
 With soft mood lighting, and gentle music, our environment is carefully curated to create a sense of calm.
 Our tranquil setting allows patients to fully relax and feel at ease.
-Treatments also take place on our Inpatient Unit.
+Treatments also take place on our Inpatient Unit, and our Complementary Therapist is now able to visit patients in their own home.

 Complementary Therapies Room